shabbyrobe/cachet/README.rst

 .. warning::

     Just because an item has expired does not mean it has been removed.
-Expired items will be removed on retrieval, but garbage collection is a manual process for now and can only really be performed on backends that support iteration (Memcache does not, for example).
+Expired items will be removed on retrieval, but garbage collection is a manual process that should be performed by a separate process.

-    Some way to manage garbage collection and key iteration is on my TODO list.

 TTL
 ~~~